 - to contact you and respond to your requests and enquiries;

-- for business administration, including statistical analysis;
+- for business administration, including statistical analysis or establishing the existence of facts relevant to our business;

 - to provide your with our services;